DIY Generator Transfer Switch: A Pro’s Guide to Safe Installs

 The Manual Transfer Switch (MTS) and Critical Load Subpanel

 A manual transfer switch (MTS) is often installed alongside a critical load subpanel.
 This setup allows you to move essential circuits—like the refrigerator, furnace blower, well pump, and a few lighting/receptacle circuits—from the main panel to the new subpanel.
 The MTS then allows the homeowner to switch this entire subpanel’s power source from ‘LINE’ (utility) to ‘GEN’ (generator).
-This is a clean, intuitive solution that isolates only the most important loads, preventing the generator from being overloaded.
+This is a clean, intuitive solution that isolates only the most important loads, helping to prevent the generator from being overloaded.
 It provides a clear, designated path for backup power.

 The Generator Interlock Kit: A Cost-Effective Alternative